Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 3. Chicago Bears (7-3)

 No one should doubt, at least not anymore, whether the Bears are merely the beneficiaries of an easy schedule.
 They took it to the Minnesota Vikings on Sunday night, demonstrating the suffocating defense that can carry a team deep into the playoffs.
-Their final game of the regular season will take them to Minnesota, but given the difficulty of the Vikings' schedule, the Bears might well have wrapped up the NFC North by that point.
+Their final game of the regular season will take them to Minnesota, but given the difficulty of the Vikings' schedule, the Bears might have the NFC North wrapped up by that point.

 Next up: At Detroit Lions